ODiogoSilva/TriFusion/README.md

  - **Code indel patterns** of your alignments into a binary matrix that is appended to the alignment.
  - **Revert concatenated alignments** or export sub-regions into individual files
  - Set **gene and codon partitions** as well as **substitution models** (Nexus format)
+ - Create file/taxa groups to quickly perform operations on different sets of data.
  - It's **fast** and **memory efficient**.
 Converting 3,093 files with 376 taxa can be performed in just 30 seconds and using less than 90Mb of RAM memory ([check the benchmarks table](https://github.com/ODiogoSilva/TriFusion/wiki/Benchmarks)).

 [Find out more]()